Why Slang Changes Faster Than Dictionaries: The Speed Gap in Language Evolution

 The limitation: This means dictionaries document past language, not present language.

-Real example: By the time "selfie" reached dictionaries, it had been established for years.
+By the time "selfie" reached dictionaries, it had been established for years.
 Dictionaries documented its history, not its emergence.

 Slang Creates Present

-The function: Slang creates language present—terms that are emerging and evolving in real-time.
+The function: Slang creates language present β terms that are emerging and evolving in real-time.

 Why it matters: This means slang represents current language use, not historical documentation.

 The limitation: Slang terms might fade before establishment, creating documentation challenges.
+Many TikTok terms emerge, spread, and fade before dictionaries can document them β leaving gaps in the historical record.

-The Gap
+The Gap Is Structural, Not Accidental

 How Digital Platforms Accelerate Slang